 The tickets were surprisingly expensive.
 The tickets were very expensive.
 The tickets were quite expensive.

 The tickets were incredibly cheap.
 The tickets were rather cheap.
 The tickets were undeniably cheap.

 Complementary antonyms are pairs of words that are opposite in meaning, cannot be graded and are mutually exclusive.
 That is, they can exist independently of each other.
 For example, there might be a daughter in a family but not the complementary opposite of a son, as girls can exist without their complementary opposite of boys.

-Further examples of complementary opposites are:
+Further examples of complementary antonyms include: